 It’s useful to keep a diary to record how often you take your Ventolin medicine.
 You should include where and when you take it and any other factors you think are important such as if you were exposed to a trigger such as cold air or smoke.
 This can help you to identify triggers and allow your doctor to get an accurate picture of how well managed your asthma is.

 When you’re not using your inhaler, you should always keep the cap on to prevent any dirt or small objects from getting lodged inside it.
 This could prove dangerous for your health if you were to breathe them in.
 Also ensure your inhaler is kept at a reasonable temperature, not too hot or cold.
 You should clean your inhaler as instructed once a week to prevent a buildup of medicine and keep it in good working condition.

 To help someone use their asthma inhaler, you should consult their individual treatment plan which will have the details of which types of inhaler they need and what dose to take.
-Get them to sit up straight in a comfortable position.
+Locate their inhaler and assist them to sit up straight in a comfortable position.
 Take the cap off the inhaler, shake it and place the mouthpiece between their lips, guiding them to seal their lips around it.
-They need to breathe in at the same time you press down on the canister, holding their breath for up to ten seconds afterwards before releasing it slowly.
+They need to breathe in at the same time you press down on the canister, holding their breath for up to ten seconds or as long as is comfortable afterwards before releasing the breath slowly.
 If they are very breathless, their inhaler isn’t helping and you are unsure what to do then call for emergency help right away.